 I use tons of fresh vegetables- carrots, onions, celery, fresh spinach- kale would be fantastic as well.
 Fresh herbs and lemon are added to give this soup a burst of flavor- the rosemary just perks up everything.
 And, of course, beans.
 Beans are full of fiber and protein.
 I chose dark red kidney beans, but white beans are fantastic as well.
 Dark red kidney beans offer 8.7 grams of protein per serving and 6.4 grams of fiber.
 One bowl of this satisfying soup will fill you up, but not pack on the pounds.

-January is a natural time for us all to take stock of our health and try to eat better.
-This month I will focus on offering you simple, but super healthy options.
-Even Friday Cocktail Hour will have either low calorie or low carb cocktails.
-But, for today, when we all might have a tiny headache, make this comforting bowl of goodness.
+It is always a good time for us all to take stock of our health and try to eat better.
+I try to offer you simple, but super healthy options when I can.
+Even my Friday Cocktail Hour has a few low calorie or low carb cocktails.
+Try a new take on this comforting bowl of goodness.
 The leftovers make a great lunch or share with a neighbor.
 Enjoy!